The Garden Grazer

 Ingredients for Smoky Roasted Chickpeas

-For this recipe you will toss together then bake in the oven:
+For this recipe, you'll toss together then bake in the oven:

-• Chickpeas (garbanzo beans): You will need a 15-ounce can of chickpeas for this recipe.
+• Chickpeas (garbanzo beans): You'll need a 15-ounce can of chickpeas for this recipe.
 Or you can use about 1.5 cups cooked chickpeas if you cook your own from scratch.
 (I've done this too and it works great.)

 • Tamari: Or you can substitute soy sauce but I use tamari for gluten-free.
 Coconut aminos could also work.
 Be sure to use low sodium if desired.